What is pericardial effusion?

 In some cases, the pericardial sac may be drained during surgery.
 The surgeon may remove a piece of the pericardium.
 This is done to help diagnose the cause of the effusion.
 It can also prevent the fluid from building up again.
 Your doctor might be more likely to do this if you have had chronic pericardial effusion.

-What are the complications of pericardial effusion?
+What are possible complications of pericardial effusion?

 What can I do to prevent pericardial effusion?